Willis Reed: In popular media

 Rap songs have mentioned Reed, recognizing his impressive athleticism and skill.
 Examples include Kurtis Blow's 1984 hit "Basketball" on his Ego Trip album, and the Beastie Boys' "Long Burn The Fire" on their 2011 album Hot Sauce Committee Part Two.

 Reed's name has become synonymous with playing through injury, as Cris Collinsworth described an injured Aaron Rodgers as having a "Willis Reed kind of night" on the NBC Sunday Night Football broadcast on September 9, 2018.

+Personal life

+Reed and his first wife, Geraldine Oliver, married when both were still attending Grambling State University.
+They had two children, Karl Vance and Veronica Marie, and the marriage ended in divorce.
+He then married Gale Kennedy, a nurse, in 1983.
+The wedding was held in Roslyn Heights, New York.

+Reed died from heart failure in Houston, Texas, on March 21, 2023, at age 80.